 Introduction

-In the first part of this article we explored how heart rate variability (VFC) is linked to cognitive performance in old age.
-As we age, this variability tends to decrease, affecting not only physical health but also attention, memory and other critical mental functions.
-Faced with this scenario, key clinical questions arise: Can we intervene on HRV?; are there validated techniques to improve it?; can this impact cognition?
+In the first part of this article we explored how heart rate variability (HRV) is linked to cognitive performance in old age.
+As we age, this variability tends to decrease, affecting not only physical health, but also attention, memory and other critical mental functions.
+Faced with this panorama, key clinical questions arise: Can we intervene on HRV?; Are there validated techniques to improve it?; Can this impact cognition?

-Below, we address HRV biofeedback, a noninvasive intervention that trains the autonomic nervous system through respiratory self-regulation.
+Next, we address HRV biofeedback, a non-invasive intervention that allows the autonomic nervous system to be trained through respiratory self-regulation.
 We will analyze how it works, what evidence supports its use in older adults and what applications it has in the context of cognitive stimulation and neuropsychological rehabilitation.

 HRV biofeedback and cognitive functions